Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 The Software is licensed, not sold.
 As between Licensor and Licensee, Licensor retains all right, title, and interest in and to the Software and all related intellectual property rights, whether registered or unregistered.

 **Licensee Developments.** Licensee retains ownership of its own internal configurations, scripts, and integrations created to interface with the Software ("Licensee Developments"), provided that such items do not include source code from the Software other than code allowed to be modified under this License.

-Licensee grants Licensor a non-exclusive, non-transferable license to use feedback and error reports to improve the Software.
+**Feedback License.** Licensee grants Licensor a non-exclusive, perpetual, irrevocable, worldwide, royalty-free license to use, modify, and incorporate any feedback, suggestions, error reports, or improvements provided by Licensee regarding the Software, without any obligation to Licensee and without giving Licensee ownership of any improvements or modifications made by Licensor.

 ## 4. RESTRICTIONS